 Chapter 11: Creating Your Own R Packages

 Shows you how to create your own functions and packages to share your code with others.
 One of the major benefits of R is that you can create your own functions to automate common tasks, then bundle them into a package other users can import.
 This chapter covers a few example functions.
-Then you’ll learn how to create your own package by exploring real packages created to improve the work of researchers at the Moffitt Cancer Center.
+Then you’ll learn how to create your own package by learning from R developers who built packages to improve the work of researchers at the Moffitt Cancer Center.

-Before we dive into the book, I have a favor to ask.
-This book is called R Without Statistics.
-But it’s not meant to be taken literally.
-Of course it’s true that if you’re making a graph you’re using statistics.
-Before you start typing an angry email, please know that R Without Statistics is a mindset, not a statement meant to be taken literally.
-We’re all using R with statistics already.
-Let’s learn to use R without statistics.
+By the end of the book, you’ll be able to use R for a wide range of non-statistical tasks.
+You’ll know how to use R to effectively visualize and communicate with data visualizations, maps, and tables.
+You’ll be able to communicate results using R Markdown, efficiently generating reports, slideshow presentations, and websites.
+And you’ll understand how to automate many tedious tasks using packages others have built, and ones you yourself can develop.
+Ready to learn how to use R without statistics?
+Let’s dive in.